 “I remain your true and affectionate lover until death separates us.”This began a series of daily love letters between the two, delivered by servants or the Van Rensselaer children.
 Their desire for each other was heightened by fact that it was next to impossible to be alone together with so many people in the house.
 However they did occasionally find the opportunity for, in Srang’s words, “criminal intercourse.”

 In their correspondence Elsie expressed her willingness to flee with Strang.
 He was agreeable to this but said they would need $1200 to get established somewhere else.
 Elsie had a fortune worth much more than $1200 but by the laws of the time it all belonged to her husband; she could not touch any of it while he was alive.
-Eventually they decided that the only way they could leave together was to murder John Whipple.
+Strang and Elsie decided they could live together only on John Whipple's death and they were determined to make that happen..
 They made a pledge that neither would inform on the other, and if one were caught, the other would confess and they would hang together.

 In the spring of 1827 they began to take action.
 First they tried poison—Sprang bought some arsenic in Albany and Elsie put it in a tonic that her husband took every day.
 She did not give him enough and though it gave him stomach cramps, the poison did not kill him.
 Next they thought of using a hit man.
 Strang believed he could hire a man in Montreal for $300, but they did not have the money.
 Finally they decided that Strang would have to shoot Whipple himself.
 Elsie suggested he use one of her husband’s dueling pistols but Strang preferred rifles and bought a $25 flintlock.

-They began to spread rumors that there were men out to kill Whipple over a business matter.
+They spread rumors that some men out to kill Whipple over a business matter.
 Sprang said he had seen strange men lurking around the house.
 He and Elsie tested the rifle to see how much kick it had and whether it would be accurate when fired through glass.
 They planned to shoot through the window of the Whipple’s room.

 The next morning the jury convened and, though a member of the jury, Strang also gave testimony.
 He spoke vehemently about prowlers he had seen outside the night before.
 But Strang had overplayed his hand and his zeal to place the blame on the prowlers made the coroner suspicious.
 The following afternoon Strang was arrested for murder.
 Two weeks later Elsie Whipple was arrested as well.